 Ordinance No. 51-16 (Mandatory Disability Access Improvement) was passed by the Board of Supervisors in April 2016 to improve disability access to goods and services at San Francisco businesses and help property owners and businesses better comply with state and federal accessibility laws.
 Barriers to accessible entrances include steps to entryways, door handles requiring grasping or twisting of the wrist, sloping or narrow doorways and uneven flooring.

 As a San Francisco Building Code addition, the Accessible Business Entrance Program is administered by the Department of Building Inspection (DBI) in consultation with the Planning Department for historic preservation, the Department of Public Works (DPW) for sidewalk modifications, the Access Appeals Commission for unreasonable hardship requests and the Office of Small Business for resources and assistance to small businesses.

-- Small businesses should review their lease agreements for accessibility and code compliance provisions to protect against unforeseen financial obligations.
-Businesses should contact legal assistance for help in doing so.
+TIP: Small businesses should review their lease agreements for accessibility and code compliance provisions to anticipate any unforeseen financial obligations.
+Review our ABE Guide for Small Businesses.

+Compliance is required for buildings that have places with public accommodation.
 Generally speaking, a place of public accommodation is a business offering goods and services directly to the public in which members of the public enter the establishment.
-Public accommodations include retail food establishments, restaurants, bars, retail stores, dry-cleaners, hotels, day care centers, gas stations and hair salons.
+Public accommodations include retail food establishments, restaurants, bars, retail stores, dry cleaners, hotels, laundromats, day care centers, gas stations and hair salons.